Frequently Asked Questions

 When will the restructuring go into effect?

-What will the name of the campuses in the Lake Winnebago Region be after July 1, 2018?
+What will the name of the UW Oshkosh campuses be after July 1, 2018?

-All three institutions in the Lake Winnebago region will keep their same name in the immediate future.
+All three campuses will keep their same name in the immediate future.

 Campus name changes would require (1) Board of Regents approval, (2) UW must remain in the campus name, (3) stakeholders must have a voice in the process, specifically with county/city that has a collaborative MOU with the campus, (4) receiving institutions must hold focus groups to hear input from community stakeholders and prospective customers.